tonyhe-localization/simple-tools/README.md

 ### OCR

 textExtractor-Tesseract.py - need Tesseract to be installed in order for it to work.
 When executed, extracts text from a designated image (asks for file name and ext) in the same folder and outputs extracted texts into compiler.
-May update this later to include wordcount function.
+Updated with character and wordcount.